Seattle Art Museum

 The Seattle Art Museum (commonly known as SAM) is an art museum located in Seattle, Washington, United States.
 The museum operates three major facilities: its main museum in downtown Seattle; the Seattle Asian Art Museum in Volunteer Park, Capitol Hill; and Olympic Sculpture Park on the central Seattle waterfront, which opened in 2007.

 History

 The SAM collection has grown from 1,926 pieces in 1933 to nearly 25,000 as of 2008.
 Its original museum provided an area of 25000 sqft; the present facilities provide 312000 sqft plus a 9 acre park.
 Paid staff have increased from 7 to 303, and the museum library has grown from approximately 1,400 books to 33,252.

-SAM traces its origins to the Seattle Fine Arts Society (organized 1905) and the Washington Arts Association (organized 1906), which merged in 1917, keeping the Fine Arts Society name.
-In 1931 the group renamed itself as the Art Institute of Seattle.
+In 1917, the Seattle Fine Arts Society (organized 1905) and the Washington Arts Association (organized 1906) merged into a single unified organization, keeping the Fine Arts Society name.

+In 1931, the Fine Arts Society group renamed itself to the Art Institute of Seattle.
 The Art Institute housed its collection in Henry House, the former home, on Capitol Hill, of the collector and founder of the Henry Art Gallery, Horace C. Henry (1844–1928).